North York writer and professor Wes Roberts has kept a secret from his family for more than six decades.

 Although she does admit there is room for error, she tends to work with gut instinct.

-“I’m not so egotistical that I couldn’t be fooled by someone who is very clever,” Mitchell-Clarke admitted.
+“I’m not so egotistical that I couldn’t be fooled by someone very clever,” Mitchell-Clarke admitted.
 “If someone is resonating with me, I will work with them.
 If someone is not ready to explore, then I won’t work with them.”

 When it comes to Roberts’ experiences and the epiphany that they had been happening since childhood, his reaction was one of incredulity.